-Limitations in the watershed survey data will be defined for potential end users in all reports produced.
+All survey data will be compared to the data quality objectives outlined above.
+If limitations in the watershed survey data are identified, they will be described and their effects discussed in all reports produced.
 Possible limitations that should be noted in the report include portions of the watershed that were not surveyed (e.g., properties that asked to be excluded or areas excluded due to staff limitations), sources of NPS that were not investigated (e.g., septic systems, agricultural land uses), and possible inaccuracies (e.g., tax map and lot numbers, landowner names, addresses).

-If the project objectives have not been met, corrective actions, as discussed above, are initiated by the Project Manager.
-If failure to meet project specifications is found to be unrelated to equipment, methods or sample error, specifications may be revised.
+If the project objectives have not been met, corrective actions, as discussed above, are initiated by the project manager.
+If failure to meet project specifications is found to be unrelated to equipment or survey methods used, specifications may be revised.
 Revisions are submitted to the DEP for approval.